alekscode33/Test/hello_world.md

 Yep, that's absolutely correct !!! :)
 Good Luck with your github !

-# Instructions how to download repository from [GitHub.com](http://GitHub.com) to your local folder to work with
+# Instructions how to clone repository from [GitHub.com](http://GitHub.com) to your local folder to work with

 1. Need to create an account on [GitHub.com](http://github.com/) if we don’t have.
 2. Find and open required repository which we are going to copy  and click on the green button to copy the github-link for instance: